WebEngage/podspecs/README.md

 - Logging Improvements: Now SDK Logs can be enabled via WEGLogLevel VERBOSE, by default SDK will not log to iOS Console
 - Fixes a bug which would cause an issue while rendering an In-App notification, which is targeted on a click of another In-App Notification
 - Fixes an issue which caused app delegate callbacks to be supressed / not invoked when WebEngage was used along with GoogleSDKs

-### 3.3.7
-- Fixes a bug related to device identification.

-### 3.3.6
-- Removed support for XCode 6
-- Added a fix for a bug in iOS 10.0 where the standard callback for receiving a remote notification was not fired.